 Continue the conversation

-Receiving feedback with transparency provides you with the opportunity to continue the conversation with a peer, colleague, coworker, or as we call them in Matter: Advisors, people you trust and respect.
+Receiving feedback with transparency provides you with the opportunity to continue the conversation with a peer, colleague, coworker, manager, or mentor-- people you trust and respect.

 Anonymity can often backfire and lead to undesired consequences.
 This can result in creating a toxic company culture.
 When people know their feedback is attributed to them, it results in a higher level of thought, constructiveness, and care.